AngelaNova/JavaScript_Practice/HTML & CSS Course/YouTube.md

 <h1> Youtube Project Documentation </h1>

-Based on the provided HTML and CSS files, let's document the project:

 ### Project Overview:
 This project is a clone of the YouTube website, aiming to replicate its user interface and functionality.